Get to Know The Period Education Project

 girls in the U.S. miss school because they don’t have period protection

-The few number of states requiring medically accurate reproductive health education
+The small number of states requiring medically accurate reproductive health education

 the average number of YEARS a woman has symptoms before being diagnosed with endometriosis